MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 ### Plugin Installation for React Native lower than 0.60 (Android)

-In order to accommodate as many developer preferences as possible, the CodePush plugin supports Android installation via two mechanisms:
+To accommodate as many developer preferences as possible, the CodePush plugin supports Android installation via two mechanisms:

 1. [**RNPM**](#plugin-installation-android---rnpm) - [React Native Package Manager (RNPM)](https://github.com/rnpm/rnpm) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
 If you're already using it, or you want to use it, then we recommend this approach.